GWSci/SWAc/README.rst

 .. note::
    Python package maintainers may no longer support Python2, if using Python2 then restrict the python environment to the package versions listed in requirements.txt, FloPy is noted as one such package.

+   The swac code is agnostic to Python 2 and 3 however this readme is specified for python2.
+An alternative C++ redistributable may be required for Python3.x